jeff4/bionotes.github.io/index.md

 	* X-Ray Protein Structure supplemental lecture by x-ray crystallographer Brian, a  scientist at MIT:
 		* Metaphor of throwing basketballs and ping pong balls, first at a single parked car.
 Then, dropping many of these balls onto an entire parking lot full of regularly spaced parked cars.
 		* To prepare them for scanning, proteins are first purified and then crystallized so they are in a regular repeating pattern (like in an orderly parking lot)
-		* Enzyme: lysozyme used to break down bacterial walls
+		* He uses the example of lysozym, an enzyme used to break down bacterial walls

 ## Lecture 4: Enzymes
 * Channel proteins